golemfactory/wasm-store/MinimalHamiltonianPath/README.md

 mv mhp.wasm in/
 ```

-If you want to run the algorithm with the parallel degree of `3` for instance, you need to have the proper subdirectories in `in` directory and configured `task.json`.
+If you want to run the algorithm with the parallel degree of `3` for instance (3 Golem subtasks), you need to have the proper subdirectories in `in` directory and configured `task.json`.

 ```
 mkdir in/subtask3